Sparse Quantile Regression: L0 -Based Approaches to Quantile Regression

 To mitigate the issue of unknown true sparsity $s$, we now focus on $\ell _{0}$-PQR.
 Let $\widehat{\theta }$ denote an $\ell _{0}$-PQR estimator, which is defined as a solution to the following minimization problem:

 where $\lambda $ is a nonnegative tuning parameter and $k_{0}$ is a fixed upper bound for the true sparsity $s$.
 In $\ell _{0}$-PQR, the main tuning parameter is $\lambda $.
 To adapt to an unknown $s$, we rely on $\ell _{0}$ -penalization that is controlled by $\lambda $.
 The sparsity bound $k_{0}$ is different from $q$ in $\ell _{0}$-CQR.
-The latter acts as a tuning parameter, which will be calibrated to maximize the predictive performance, whereas the former is predetermined and imposed mainly for technical regularity conditions, just like the compactness assumption on $\Theta $.
+The latter acts as a tuning parameter, which will be calibrated to maximize the predictive performance, whereas the former is predetermined and imposed throughout the implementation of $\ell_{0}$-PQR.
 We will set $k_{0}$ with a large value in numerical exercises.

 To make our proposed estimators operational, we follow the standard machine learning approach.
 That is, we first randomly split the dataset into three samples: training, validation and test samples.
 For each candidate value of the tuning parameter $q$ or $\lambda$, we estimate the model using the training sample.
 Then, the tuning parameter is selected based on the quantile prediction risk using the validation sample.
 Finally, out-of-sample performance is evaluated using the test sample.